liam-middlebrook/math-island/slides/presentation.md

 - Robot wanders the island looking for a way home
 - When the robot moves, it uses fuel
 - Robot dies if fuel is depleted
-- Fuel is scattered through out the island
+- Fuel is scattered throughout the island

 ---